thiagosfsilva/SAMED_PPGEB/planning/course_structure.md

 - A non-hypothetical frequentist approach: parameter uncertainty and exact p-values
 - Hypotheses and error estimation in the Bayesian view
   - ?
 - Model comparison revisited
   - Anderson and Burham

 - New efforts: second generation p-values (https://www.statisticalevidence.com/second-generation-p-values), or how they sneaked a prior into my frequentist analysis

+#### Part 2: Building Models

+Things that could be covered:

+- From General to Generalized to Generalized Mixed Models
+- Lets add instead: GAMs
+- Temporal models: longitudinal data / time series
+- Causality: SEM and Path analysis